1313e/PRISM/docs/source/introduction.rst

 The use of these techniques can be seen as special cases of Bayesian statistics, where limited model evaluations are combined with advanced regression techniques, covariances and probability calculations.
 *PRISM* is designed to easily facilitate and enhance existing MCMC methods by restricting plausible regions and exploring parameter space efficiently.
 However, *PRISM* can additionally be used as a standalone alternative to MCMC for model analysis, providing insight into the bahvior of complex scientific models.
-*PRISM* aims to provide developers with an advanced model analysis for a fraction of the time required by more traditional methods.
+With *PRISM*, the time spent on evaluating a model is minimized, providing developers with an advanced model analysis for a fraction of the time required by more traditional methods.

 Why use PRISM?
 --------------